This is the multi-page printable view of this section. Click here to print.

 Configuration

-5 - Running Anchore Enterprise in an Air-Gapped Environment
+5 - Anchore Enterprise in an Air-Gapped Environment

 Anchore Enterprise can run in an isolated environment with no outside internet connectivity.
-It does require a network connection to its own components and must be able to reach the Docker image registries (v2 API compatible) where the images to be analyzed are hosted.
+It does require a network connection to its own components and must be able to reach registries (Docker v2 API compatible) where the images to be analyzed are hosted.

 Installation

-To ensure that the Anchore Enterprise installation has up-to-date vulnerability data from the vulnerability sources, you need to periodically download and import the feed data into the Anchore Enterprise.
+To ensure that the Anchore Enterprise installation has up-to-date vulnerability data from the vulnerability sources, you will need to periodically download and import feed data into your Anchore Enterprise deployment.
 Details on how to do this can be found in the Air-Gapped Configuration.